aridhia/ga4gh-federation-poc/README.md

 This package of scripts has been tested on CentOS Linux (version 6.x).
 Current requirements are:

+For the scripts to download and configure sample data:

 - Linux CentOS6 2.6.32-573.7.1 or compatible. (try ```uname -a```)
 - bash 4.1.2(1)-release
 - bcftools 1.2 Using htslib 1.2.1

+For the server requirements:

+- Python 2.7
+- Additional standard packages such as zlib-dev openssl-devel bzip2-devel gcc
+- the software for the GA4GH server

 # Working Notes

-The structure of the projects files is:
+The structure of the project's files is:

 - 'samples_script' - scripts for preparing sample data for the tet/
 - 'test_script' - the script